VertebrateResequencing/wr/.docs/reliable2/idea3.md

 - M5 (status stall) is **not** directly fixed here (the heavy read path still shares the reader) — pair with Idea 2's separate status listener.

+**v0.36.5 alignment:** v0.36.5 rarely false-lost because its cheap hot path kept up (liveness was accurate as a side effect).
+This idea makes non-loss of alive jobs *explicit and robust* regardless of manager load — a stronger guarantee than v0.36.5's incidental one, so it holds even at scales v0.36.5 never faced.

 ## Risks / tradeoffs

 - A separate heartbeat channel is new transport surface (auth, teardown).